 The school has a Hot Lunch Program every Wednesday.
 Children must bring their lunches on all other days.
-As part of our Culture of Virtue Program, and since children eat their lunch in their respective classrooms, we require respect and order during this period.
+Except for Junior Kindergarten, all classes eat lunch in the auditorium during their scheduled lunch period.
+Parents and staff supervise lunch and recess periods.
+Although this is a time of relaxation for the students, as part of our Culture of Virtue Program, we require respect and order during this period.
 In order to achieve this, the following rules apply: